Manithan (2016 film)

 Manithan is a 2016 Indian Tamil-language legal drama film written and directed by I. Ahmed.
-The film features an ensemble cast, including Udhayanidhi Stalin, Hansika Motwani, Aishwarya Rajesh, Radha Ravi, Prakash Raj, Vivek and Krishna Kumar.
+The film features an ensemble cast, including Udhayanidhi Stalin, Radha Ravi, Prakash Raj, Vivek, Hansika Motwani and Aishwarya Rajesh.
 A remake of the Hindi film Jolly LLB (2013), it revolves around a junior lawyer who, after a period of struggle and ridicule among colleagues, fights a case against a powerful supreme court lawyer, hoping to further his career.
 The film began production in August 2015 and ended by March 2016.
 It was released on 29 April 2016.